 Princeton University - Merck Center for Catalysis

-The Rochester Section of the American Chemical Society is proud to announce the selection of Prof. Xiaoliang Sunney Xie, a Professor of Chemistry at Harvard University, as the 2012 recipient of the Harrison Howe Award.
+The Rochester Section of the American Chemical Society is proud to announce the selection of Dr. David W.C.
+MacMillan, the Chair of the Department of Chemistry and James S. McDonnell Distinguished University Professor of Chemistry, for the 2015 recipient of the Harrison Howe Award.

 The Harrison Howe Award is dedicated to the memory of Harrison E. Howe, 1881—1942, a cofounder of the ACS Rochester Section and a well-known chemist, editor, and author.
 The award was established to recognize a scientist who has made outstanding contributions to chemistry or closely related fields and who shows great potential for further achievement.
 Recent winners of the award include Jack Szostak (2003), Michael Marletta (2004), Laura Kiessling (2005), Daniel Nocera (2008), Carolyn Bertozzi (2009), and Joseph DeSimone (2011).

-For more information about the Harrison Howe Award lecture and event, please contact Bradley Nilsson, Chair of the Harrison Howe Award Committee and Associate Professor of Chemistry or Terri Clark, Development Administrator, at the University of Rochester.
+For more information about the Harrison Howe Award lecture and event, please contact Lynda McGarry, Development Administrator, at the University of Rochester.